-I’ve whipped up a simple, step-by-step guide that shines a spotlight on the 5 types of divergence.
-Through these examples, you’ll learn the highs and lows of each type, plus get the inside scoop on the market psychology that brings them into play.
+Introducing your divergence cheat sheet: a simple, step-by-step guide that breaks down the 4 main types of divergence.
+With clear examples, you’ll learn the ins and outs of each type, plus the underlying market psychology that fuels them.

 Overview: What Is Divergence?

-Before I dive into the examples, let me offer you a quick rundown on divergence and its significance in the market.
+Before I dive into the examples, let’s do a quick rundown on divergence and its significance in the market.

 Divergence sure has a quirky name, but what’s the meaning behind it?